 With each increase in city size there is an increase of 2.2 in enrollment.
 This correlation did not hit under a significance threshold, so it was not statistically significant.

-f the higher education campus is Private with the answer being No, is an increase of (1.2 in .
+If the higher education campus is Private with the answer being No, there is an increase of 1.2 in enrollment.
 This correlation did not hit under a significance threshold, so it was not statistically significant.

-An Increase in enrollment of the universities listed 2017 fall enrollments - 2016 fall enrollments in a one-tail regression analysis correlating with the question iIf Higher education Enrollment is under 15,000 and the answer is No, says with each increase in enrollment correlates withthere is a 6.7 unit decrease in enrollment.
+If Higher education Enrollment is under 15,000 and the answer is No, there is a 6.7 unit decrease in enrollment.
 This correlation fell into the third most significant category in the multivariate regression test as whole.
 This correlation hit the threshold under .1.

 An Increase in enrollment of the universities listed 2017 fall enrollments - 2016 fall enrollments in a one-tail regression analysis correlating with the Percentage of Students receiving any kind of financial aid, says With each increase in the percentage of students receiving financial aid, there is a 1.3 unit decrease in enrollment.
 This correlation did not hit under a significance threshold, so it was not statistically significant.